-3 Supporting Sust ain abl e D eer · Ma ana gen nen t Mid-Term Review o omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 11/01 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (3b) Designated sites will be protected and enhanced and deer range throughout the Park will be managed to a good environmental standard appropriate to the management unit.
+3 Supporting Sust ain abl e D eer Ma ana gen nen t Mid-Term Review co omments: Park Plan 5 year outcome 60/10 02/09 60/60 01/10 01/50 01/60 11/10 05/11 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (3b) Designated sites will be protected and enhanced and deer range throughout the Park will be managed to a good environmental standard appropriate to the management unit.
 This standard will be agreed as an integral part of the deer management planning process.
 4. This outcome should be achieved with existing work/resource because the majority of designated sites are now in favourable management leading to habitat improvements.
 However there have been some significant advances in some and slower progress in others.
 "Joint Agency Working" is effective in a number of key sites across the NP.
-Training in habitat monitoring has been provided through the LMTP and supported through agency involvement.
+Training in habitat monitoring has been provided through the LBBTP and supported through agency involvement.
 Designated sites will remain in favourable condition DCS, FCS and SNH lead continued support for deer management through joint working.

-3 Supporting Sust ain abl e D eer · Ma ana gen nen t Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 11/01 RAG 01/12 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (3c) There will be good communication and understanding between all sectors involved in deer management including public agencies, local communities and other interest groups.
+3 Supporting Sust ain abl e D eer · Ma ana Mid-Term Review co omments: Park Plan 5 year outcome 60/10 60/50 60/60 01/10 01/50 01/60 11/10 05/11 RAG 10/11 Assessment of achievement of outcome Milestone for 2012 - By 2012 we expect Priorities to 2012 - To achieve that milestone the priorities are (3c) There will be good communication and understanding between all sectors involved in deer management including public agencies, local communities and other interest groups.
 Better understanding of objectives, requirements and deer management activities should reduce conflict between sectors.
-5. This outcome has been achieved because CDAG meets three or four times a year and has improved communication between deer managers, public agencies, communities and environmental NGOs.
+4. This outcome should be achieved with existing work/resource because CDAG meets three or four times a year and has improved communication between deer managers, public agencies, communities and environmental NGOs.
 A number of public and schools events have been held by CNPA and DCS with local estates to promote better understanding of objectives and requirements.
 CDAG is promoting the mapping of deer management objectives in order to foster greater understanding, and the approach is being taken up by a number of deer management groups.
 Better liaison and mutual understanding between deer managers, communities and NGOs.
 CDAG continue to meet and engage between sectors